Jillderon/daily-deals/PROCESS.md

 - Found a bug -> With my pickerView if I select nothing (and standard it stands on the category 'activities'), it will send an 0 and shopping will be selected!!
 - Found another bug :( -> Sometimes you have to log out twice.
 I really don't know why this is happening.
 I think I fixed this one!!
 It has to do with preforming segues.
 I had a segue that was on 'show' and I changed it to 'present modally'

+## Tuesday day 17 - 31/01/2017
+- add alert for the right date format
+- Today I'm going to add my last functionality.
+For the '